nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 380
 00:23:41,800 --> 00:23:44,966
-[SPEAKER_05]: And they want to use emails to communicate, right?
+[SPEAKER_05]: And they won't to use emails to communicate, right?

 381
 00:23:44,986 --> 00:23:46,478